 Let us help you on your way to a more eco-friendly home with our 9 easy steps below.

 1. Update your windows to double or triple glazing

-About 10 per cent of energy with in your home can be lost through the windows, so it’s essential that your windows are serving their purpose.
-If you are noticing draft or a cold home even when the heating is on, think about replacing your single-glazed windows with double or triple glazing.
-To further achieve an eco friendly house, you can purchase 'low-e' or low-emissivity glass, which has a unique coating that reflects heat back into the room.
+About 10 per cent of energy within your home can be lost through the windows, so it’s essential that your windows are serving their purpose.
+If you are noticing a draft or a cold home even when the heating is on, think about replacing your single-glazed windows with double or triple glazing.
+To further achieve an eco-friendly house, you can purchase 'Low-E' or low-emissivity glass, which has a unique coating that reflects heat back into the room.

 2. Add Solar Panel Systems to your home

 To create an environmentally friendly house, you can also invest in Solar panel systems which are used as an alternative way to heat water or generate electricity.
 A system which is Solar photovoltaic (PV) converts sunlight into electricity and doesn't rely on sunlight to make them work.
 You can easily attach these to the roof of your home, or to any south facing walls to generate energy even on a cloudy day.

 There are also water-based systems which are evacuated tubes or flat plate collectors fitted to your roof.
 They draw energy from the sun and turn it into warm water you can use in your home.